apache/incubator-datalab/README.md

 -----------------------------
 # Physical architecture <a name="Physical_architecture"></a>

-The following diagrams demonstrate high-level physical architecture of DLab in AWS and Azure.
+The following diagrams demonstrate high-level physical architecture of DLab in AWS, GCP and Azure.

+Diagram of Dlab physical architecture on AWS:

 ![Physical architecture](doc/dlab_aws.png)

+Diagram of Dlab physical architecture on GCP:

 ![Physical architecture](doc/dlab_gcp.png)

+Diagram of Dlab physical architecture on Azure:

 ![Physical architecture](doc/dlab_azure.png)